-Falcon's journey to the role of Captain America isn't a new invention for the MCU - it comes straight from comic books, where Sam Wilson became Steve Rogers' replacement as Cap when Steve temporarily lost the vigor of his Super Soldier serum and rapidly aged.
+The Falcon's journey to the role of Captain America isn't a new invention for the MCU or Marvel Comics.
+It served in the role a few years back when Steve Rogers temporarily lost the anti-aging side effects of his Super Soldier serum and became an elderly man.

 "I talked at great length about how I got to my version of Captain America, but the Falcon, he's just a good guy," Englehart told Newsarama in 2017.
 "As written to that point, he was just a good, solid character.
 I didn't feel the need to come up with a whole different approach to him."

 Englehart's approach was informed by considering what had already been established for Sam Wilson, but asking himself where the character could grow from there.

 "I just thought, Falcon had a girlfriend, a neighborhood, a gang boss, and criminals he was going up against – he had a world, but it had only been touched on because Captain America was the guy driving the book," Englehart stated.
 "On the other hand, the cover said 'Captain America and the Falcon,' and it was the '70s – which was an idealistic time - and I was a young idealistic '70s guy.

 "So I thought 'Why does the Black guy have to be the secondary character here?'
 I knew Captain America was the draw, but I also knew I could certainly do more with the Falcon than had been done."